La Union Post-Breakup, Pre-Grad School, and During the Pope’s Visit

 Well, save for the fact that about 99% of the people there were ripped and tanned and my friends and I were so white and skinny.
 So I guess that reminded me that I wasn’t at home per se.

-Meanwhile, at night, we had a few drinks, and by few I mean one measly cocktail mix for each of us titas, who were all ready to go to bed by around ten in the evening.
+Meanwhile, early into the night, we had a few drinks, and by few I mean one measly cocktail mix for each of us titas, who were all ready to go to bed at around ten.
 Ten in the evening?
 Yes, ten in the evening.
 The crowd was ideal for titas like us.
 Conversations were hushed but hearty.
 We dined with locals having dinner by the beach, unknowingly making me jealous of the fact that this was how their life was everyday.

 While my delicate-as-a-soft bristled-Colgate-toothbrush body was ready to hit my double-deck, bamboo bunk bed, complete with the ultimate tita sleeping companion—the kulambo, my spirit was still alive and kicking, an unlikely occurrence for a tita like me.
 There was a band playing outside, and I couldn’t help wanting to be there.
 Knowing that my friends were already asleep, I went out alone.

 I was spirited away.
-And lo and behold, a few minutes later, Anna was beside me, her tita instincts had apparently sensed that I had spirited away and she, too, wanted it.
+And lo and behold, a few minutes later, Anna was beside me, her tita instincts had apparently sensed that I had snuch away and she, too, wanted it to experience whatever was going on outside.

 I surfed for the first time ever and felt I was infinite.
 Before this, the last high I got was from kayaking at noontime in Subic, and the piercing sun was madly destroying my skin and I loved it all.